Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Developer Portal Authentication Plugin Name

-Here you may specify the authentication plugin to apply to your Developer Portal.
+Specifies the authentication plugin to apply to your Developer Portal.
 Developers will use the specified form of authentication to request access, register, and login to your Developer Portal.

 Supported Plugins: